• Level of education

 Read more

-The courses that include this module in their offer are committed to developing a portfolio of knowledge/skills that will be carefully documented in this module.
+Training programs that include this module in their offering are committed to establishing a portfolio of knowledge/skills that will be carefully documented in this module.

-The evaluation of these skills will be done in the form of a final test of knowledge .
-The students will be strictly evaluated on the written writing of a summary note on the current issue that is at the heart of the integration seminar at the beginning of the semester.
+These skills will be assessed in the form of a final exam.
+Students will be strictly assessed on the written composition of a summary note on the current issue that is at the heart of the integration seminar at the beginning of the semester.

 Read more